 Getting Closer To Clients Down Under

-The UK based Professional Services Marketing Group published this article in the September 2007 issue of PSMG Magazine.
-I’d forgotten all about it until a Head of BD with a London firm sent it to me last month with a very kind message.
-I think the ideas here remain just as relevant in this new decade as they were in the noughties.
+The UK-based Professional Services Marketing Group published this article in the September 2007 issue of PSMG Magazine.
+I’d forgotten all about it until a Head of BD with a London firm sent it to me with a very kind message.
+I think the ideas here remain just as relevant in this decade as they were in the noughties.

 Around seven or eight years ago, branding (or re-branding) became the marketing goal for many major Australian firms.
 They went to a lot of trouble to differentiate themselves from the competition by refining their position and followed this with new marketing materials and corporate identities.
 Whilst it is good marketing practice for any business to reflect on what it does, how it does it, and how its clients perceive it, many of Australian law firms’ efforts to differentiate themselves stopped with their new livery.